 Sales & Marketing Operations professionals, rejoice!
 One problem plaguing both marketing and sales teams is the lack of firmographic information on leads.

 DataFox now gives you the ability to map your Salesforce leads in the same way you would with your Salesforce Accounts.
-As you may know, DataFox will enrich the Account record with information including location, headcount, techstack revenue, etc (check out the full list of enriched info here).
+As you may know, DataFox will enrich the Account record with information including location, headcount, technographic revenue, etc (check out the full list of enriched info here).

 We've taken this a step further by bringing this information to the lead level.
-For example, let's say somebody downloads a white paper from your website.
+For example, let's say, somebody, downloads a white paper from your website.
 We receive a notification in Salesforce that we have a new lead, and have a name and email address.
 There's no way for us to automatically tell if this person belongs to a company that's an existing prospect, or to get information about the company itself.

 This can also enrich leads info in your marketing automation tools like Marketo, Hubspot, Eloqua, or Pardot -- assuming they are integrated with Salesforce.
-Once a lead is enriched in Salesforce, that lead can sync to you marketing automation tool to route leads to campaigns or the right reps on your team.
+Once a lead is enriched in Salesforce, that lead can sync to your marketing automation tool to route leads to campaigns or the right reps on your team.

 Finally, the Lead integration will also allow your DataFox users to see where they have existing leads for companies in DataFox.
-This is great for helping reps prioritize leads, setup alerts based on leads they own, or run searches for net new prospects by filtering out any existing leads.
-So How Does This Work?
+This is great for helping reps prioritize leads, set up alerts based on leads they own or run searches for net new prospects by filtering out any existing leads.
+So how does this work?